aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-notebook-operations/convert-notebook-to-image-with-options/_index.md

 ---
-title: Save OneNote as PNG with Options – Convert Notebook to Image using Aspose.Note
+title: Use Aspose.Note for Java to Save OneNote as PNG with Options – Convert Notebook to Image
 linktitle: Convert Notebook to Image with Options in OneNote - Aspose.Note
 second_title: Aspose.Note Java API
 description: Learn how to save OneNote as PNG with options using Aspose.Note for Java.
 This guide shows how to export OneNote as image, set image resolution Java, and convert OneNote to image programmatically.